ArisenVendetta/LogViewer/README.md

 A more in-depth example can be found in the LogViewerExample project (included with the source code), which demonstrates how to use the LogViewer in a WPF application.

+---

+## License
+This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE.txt).